WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 Improving the user friendliness of the software, the accuracy of coin awareness, and presenting what happens on the blockchain can be beneficial.

+The default UX should be very simple and intuitive, with a lot of concepts abstracted and under the hood.
+But at each point the user can opt-in to more insight and control.

 #### QR-Scanner

 QR code reader works in Windows.
 WIP for Linux and Mac. // Link to Pindurs PRs and issues.